Gayatrip-26/Zoom/README.md

 # 💼 Real-World Use Cases

-This Zoom Clone can be used for:
+This VideoChat can be used for:

 ### ✔ Online Classes